cretucosmin3/Blossom/README.md

-# Rux
+# Blossom

-Rux stands for **Robust user experience**.

-Rux is a browser and app distribuitor for c# applications with rich web like graphics.
+Blossom is a framework / browser and app distribuitor for c# applications with rich web like graphics.

-Rux like in a traditional browser lets you distribute your applications without user having to install them.
+Blossom like in a traditional browser lets you distribute your applications without user having to install them.
-Rux also lets you install the application to run straight on your desktop.
+Blossom also lets you install the application to run straight on your desktop.